 - Gastric fundic polyps.
 These polyps grow in the lining of your stomach.

 - Desmoids.
 These noncancerous masses can arise anywhere in the body but often develop in the stomach area (abdomen).
 Desmoids can cause serious problems if they grow into nerves or blood vessels or exert pressure on other organs in your body.

 - Other cancers.
 Rarely, FAP can cause cancer to develop in your thyroid gland, central nervous system, adrenal glands, liver or other organs.

-- Noncancerous skin tumors.
+- Noncancerous (benign) skin tumors.

 Familial adenomatous polyposis care at Mayo Clinic

 - Familial adenomatous polyposis.
 Cancer.Net. http://www.cancer.net/cancer-types/familial-adenomatous-polyposis.
-Accessed May 11, 2015.
+Accessed June 4, 2018.

-- Ravi V, et al. Desmoid tumors: Epidemiology, risk factors, molecular pathogenesis, clinical presentation, diagnosis, and local therapy. http://www.uptodate.com/home.
-Accessed May 12, 2015.
+- Ravi V, et al. Desmoid tumors: Epidemiology, risk factors, molecular pathogenesis, clinical presentation, diagnosis, and local therapy. https://www.uptodate.com/contents/search.
+Accessed June 4, 2018.

 Familial adenomatous polyposis